Mon - Sun: 24 hours.

 Am I Eligible To Make A Finger Injury Compensation Claim?

-• The defendant in your case owed you a duty of care; and
+• The defendant in your case owed you a duty of care.

-• Due to their negligence, an accident occurred; and
+• Due to their negligence, an accident occurred.

-• Because of their negligence, you injured your finger in some way.
+• Because of their negligence, you injured your finger/s.

 Common Causes Of Finger Injury Claims